SURAJ-KUMAR-007/java-docs/Readme.md

 | **Example**          | `int speed;` inside class                                 | `int i = 0;` inside a method                                |

 > 🧠 **All fields are variables, but not all variables are fields.**
+> 🧠 **The eight primitive data types are: byte, short, int, long, float, double, boolean, and char.
+The java.lang.String class represents character strings.
+The compiler will assign a reasonable default value for fields of the above types;
+> for local variables, a default value is never assigned.**
+> 🧠A literal is the source code representation of a fixed value.
+> 🧠An array is a container object that holds a fixed number of values of a single type.
+> The length of an array is established when the array is created.
+After creation, its length is fixed.

 ---